davis-andy/Python/CIS 012 - Intro to programming, Python/Chapter 5 Assignments/README.md

 \*************************************************************************************

 ## Ch05-02
-1. Write a Python program that creates and stores a multiplication table in a list called **MT**, and then displays elements.\
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Do NOT create additional lists.
+1. Write a Python program that creates and stores a multiplication table in a list called **MT**, and then displays elements.
+Do NOT create additional lists.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To create a list called **MT**, use the following: